davseve/colloection/README.md

 // Output: Cluj has 400000 habitats
 ```

 In this example, we create an associative collection with population data for two cities.
 Then, we merge it with another array containing population data for a new city ('Arad').
-Next, we sort the collection alphabetically, map over the collection to create a new array with formatted strings indicating the number of habitats for each city, and finally, retrieve the last element of the resulting collection, which is 'Cluj has 400000 habitats'.
+Next, we sort the collection by the population (values), map over the collection to create a new array with formatted strings indicating the number of habitats for each city, and finally, retrieve the last element of the resulting collection, which is 'Cluj has 400000 habitats'.

 ## Note

-This `Collection` class is a proof of concept (POC) and may not be complete or fully functional.
+This `Collection` class is a proof of concept (POC) and is not complete or fully functional.
 Further testing and development are needed.
 Contributions are welcome!
 ```